xjpvictor/tex2svg/README.md

 # TeX2SVG

-Allow running with node to produce SVG file with TeX input
+Allow running with node to produce SVG file with TeX input, powered by MathJax API

 ## INSTALL